eddylongshanks/ReactSandbox/fundamentals.md

 );
 ```

-div and h2 are technically also components, but theyre built in and the reactdom recognises it and renders the appropriate html tag
+div and h2 are technically also components, but theyre built in and the reactdom recognises it and renders the appropriate html tag.

-built in components are camelCase, user created components are PascalCase
+Built in components are camelCase, user created components are PascalCase

-it is recommended to use function components instead of class components
+It is recommended to use function components instead of class components

-App is generally the "parent" component.
+"App" is generally the "parent" component.
 Everything is built with components and sub-components.

 ## Modules